MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/file-api/filereader.md

 ---
 description: Learn how the FileReader object ca be used to catch errors, know when a load is complete, and monitor the read progress of files.
-title: Dev guide: FileReader - Microsoft Edge Development
+title: Dev guide - FileReader - Microsoft Edge Development
 author: abbycar
 ---